 Bank holidays are holidays when banks and many other businesses are closed for the day.
 Public Holidays are holidays which have been observed through custom and practice, such as Christmas Day.

-Find out about the bank and public holiday dates in Northern Ireland and employees' rights to pay or time off on bank holidays.
+Find out about the bank and public holiday dates in Northern Ireland and employees' rights on pay and time off on public and bank holidays.

 Bank and public holiday dates

 The expected dates of bank and public holidays in Northern Ireland for this year, and the next year, are listed below.

 |St Patrick's Day||19 March*||18 March**|

 |Battle of the Boyne / Orangemen's Day||12 July||12 July|

 *In 2018, as St Patrick's Day falls on a Saturday, the holiday falls on the following Monday (19 March 2018).

 **In 2019, as St Patrick's Day falls on a Sunday, the holiday falls on the following Monday (18 March 2019).